Rebecca Barnard: Soundtracks and other appearances

 In 1986, Barnard provided vocals to the songs "The Moon" and "Detective Love" on the motion picture soundtrack to Jamezee's Changing Name – Do You "Speak My Language?" album.

-In 1995, Rebcca's Empire contributed to a compilation jazz and blues album called Up All Night, with a song written by O'Mara and Stephen Cummings called "One Step".
+In 1995, Rebecca's Empire contributed to a compilation jazz and blues album called Up All Night, with a song written by O'Mara and Stephen Cummings called "One Step".

 In 2002, Barnard contributed to the album The Women at the Well, an album featuring Australian female artists covering Paul Kelly songs.
 Her contribution was the song "She's Rare".

 In 2013, Barnard contributed to The Boy Castaways movie soundtrack with the song "I Know Where You're Going".
-The film featured Paul Capsis, Tim Rogers and Megan Washington.
+The film featured Paul Capsis, Tim Rogers, and Megan Washington.
 The film was directed by Michael Kantor.

 In 2016, Barnard featured on the tracks "Now That Our Babies Have Grown", a duet with Paul Kelly, and "The Children" as part of the Pesky Bones project.
 The project features different Australian artists singing in diverse styles.
 It was established by the Boom Crash Opera founder Peter Farnan (with all songs written by him).

-Touring

-Rebecca Barnard is known for her warm personality and humour, and she couples this with her emotive performances.
-She tours frequently (particularly in Melbourne), but also takes part in various music festivals and gigs throughout Australia.

-Due to her jazz background, Rebecca Barnard also performs jazz - both solo and with various bands, singing a selection of jazz standards.

-During 2011 and 2012, Barnard teamed with up with fellow Australian singers Monique Brumby and Kerri Simpson, performing the show "Sheilas of the '70s" (a tribute to female singers of that decade), where the show included comic dialogue and songs by Kate Bush, Donna Summer, Suzi Quatro, Melanie, Blondie and Fleetwood Mac.
+During 2011 and 2012, Barnard teamed with up with fellow Australian singers Monique Brumby and Kerri Simpson, performing the show "Sheilas of the '70s" (a tribute to female singers of that decade), where the show included comic dialogue and songs by Kate Bush, Donna Summer, Suzi Quatro, Melanie, Blondie, and Fleetwood Mac.

-On 26 September 2017, Rebecca Barnard whilst being interviewed by Jon Faine (on ABC Radio Melbourne), indicated that it was difficult to "get bums on seats" in touring and promoting her own original work.
-Consequently, Rebecca has been touring, doing jazz shows, and dedicated shows singing songs by Bob Dylan and Joni Mitchell.
-Due to the lack of exposure and promotional budgets, it has been difficult for Barnard to inform the Australian public of her current original work, despite the early success she had with her band, Rebecca's Empire.
+On 26 September 2017, Barnard, in an interview with Jon Faine (on ABC Radio Melbourne), indicated that it was difficult to "get bums on seats" in touring and promoting her own original work.
+Consequently, she was touring, doing jazz shows, and dedicated shows singing songs by Bob Dylan and Joni Mitchell.

-Throughout 2017, Rebecca Barnard and Monique diMattina toured their "Dao of Dylan" show.
-In this collaboration, Monique and Rebecca draw from their blues/jazz/rock roots to interpret and discuss the mystic resonance of Bob Dylan's work in their lives and music.
+Throughout 2017, Barnard and Monique diMattina toured their "Dao of Dylan" show, showing their appreciation of the talent of Bob Dylan in their music.

 In April 2018, Barnard announced that she would be doing a series of shows (in June 2018) with Jodi Phillis (from the band The Clouds).